The 27 worst cellulite myths

 However, for the vast majority of the population the feather-light manual lymph massage is a sheer waste of time.
 This is evident by the fact that when healthy, fit people try it, they experience minimal results - or no results at all.
 They find it boring and pointless.
 For those people, MLD does not add to what the body can already do so the stronger cellulite massage techniques - or the anti-cellulite technologies mentioned above - are preferred, as they are more effective and offer multiple benefits.

 This is a common question: "I have tried various types of massage to reduce my cellulite but it seems they don’t really work.
-At the gym I was advised that deep tissue massage can reduce cellulite - is that true?"
+At the gym I was advised that deep tissue massage for cellulite removal is a good idea - is that true?"
 The short answer is "no".
 The long answer follows.

 Deep tissue/sports massage is a technique specific to muscles, deep fascia and other deep tissues of the body, all located UNDER the skin.
 Deep tissue massage improves muscle circulation and muscle lymphatic drainage, as well as reducing tension in the muscles and deep fascia.
 It is essential for sportspeople and sedentary people alike in the prevention and treatment of muscular tension

-In deep tissue massage the pressure of the therapist is not applied on the cellulite layer in any specific way that will offer appreciable results in cellulite reduction, and therefore most of the benefits of this massage technique are seen on the muscles - not the hypodermis, i.e. the “cellulite layer”.
+In deep tissue massage the pressure of the therapist is not applied on the cellulite layer in any specific way that will offer appreciable results in cellulite reduction, and therefore most of the benefits of this massage technique are seen on the muscles - not the hypodermis.

 Furthermore, cellulite, being a complicated aesthetic condition can not be expected to respond to any simplistic, non-specific massage measures, including deep tissue massage.
-Consequently, I can safely say that deep tissue massage is a waste of time as a cellulite reduction method and you should consider cellulite-specific massage or other more effective cellulite treatments, such as high power monopolar radiofrequency.
+Consequently, I can safely say that deep tissue massage is a waste of time as a cellulite reduction method and you should consider cellulite-specific massage or other much more effective cellulite treatments, such as high-power, deep-acting radiofrequency.

 "The treatment melts down the fat which is then naturally expelled by the body through the kidneys and liver".
 Sounds familiar?